aws/aws-cdk-rfcs/text/0300-programmatic-toolkit.md

 }
 ```

+A list of all messages and requests is available at [TODO: link to auto-generated list of messages].

 ##### Changes and Breaking Changes to messages and requests

+The [Programmatic Toolkit] is committed to providing a stable and reliable API for integrators.
+As a foundational piece of infrastructure that other tools and systems will depend on, we take backwards compatibility seriously.
+Once the API reaches general availability, we will follow semantic versioning principles and only introduce breaking changes in major versions.

-Messages and requests play an important role in structuring interactions with the Toolkit.
+Messages and requests are a core part of our public contract with integrators.
-Because messages will be emitted in many places, they will change frequently.
-An integrator needs to take great care when handling messages and basing implementation on them.
-A list of all messages and requests is available at [TODO: link to auto-generated list of messages].
+We recognize that integrators will build critical workflows around these structured interactions.
+Therefore, we provide clear guarantees about what changes are considered breaking versus non-breaking to help integrators build with confidence.

 For a given message code, the following changes are considered breaking: